-Palang Merah Indonesia used the media to build awareness of disaster risk reduction and the programme itself.
-They used advocacy campaigns and had an agreement in Semarang for the national radio station to cover the work of the coalition for one year.
+PMI used the media to build awareness of disaster risk reduction and the programme itself.
+They used advocacy campaigns and had an agreement in Semarang from the national radio station to cover the work of the coalition for one year.

-Media outlets were enthusiastic about the project and in the future it could be a good idea to involve them as members of the coalition.
+Media outlets were enthusiastic about the project and in the future it could be a good idea to involve them as members of the coalition

 Public awareness campaigns were used to demonstrate simple and practical steps that people can take in their everyday lives.
-However, achieving meaningful behaviour change on issues such as water use in Ternate was noted as very difficult.
+However, achieving meaningful behaviour change on issues such as water use in Ternate was noted as very difficult due to the community's dependency on underground water

-- Utilize the media in your city to publicize the coalition's activities and raise awareness around resilience and risk reduction.
-Consider including the media in the coalition.

-- Work to build a spirit of resilience in the city at two levels: Government through better planning and regulation, and in the community through communicating how every person can make a difference.
+- Utilize the media in the city to publicize the coalition's activities and raise awareness around resilience and risk reduction.
+Consider including the media in the coalition. - Work to build a spirit of resilience in the city at two levels: Government through better planning and regulation, and in the community through communicating how every person can make a difference.